 Related Post: Bee Balms or Bee Bums?

 Not only are the blooms and leaves unique and wonderfully scented, they are also delicious in hot or iced tea!
 Plant these beauties in full sun and somewhat rich soil.
 They like it not too dry and not too wet, so plan accordingly.
-You can enjoy their splendor anywhere from zones 3 to 9.
+You can enjoy these splendid deer-resistant plants anywhere from zones 3 to 9.

 Make sure that they are planted in full sun and very well-draining soil anywhere from zones 4 to 11.
 If you like the flowers but aren’t fond of varieties like the Adam’s needle (Yucca filamentosa), or the aptly-named Spanish bayonet (Y. aloifolia), try finding the softer-leaved Bear grass yucca (Y. smalliana).